atomistic-machine-learning/schnetpack/docs/getstarted.rst

 The CLI is based on `Hydra <https://hydra.cc/>`_ and oriented on the PyTorch Lightning/Hydra template that can be found `here <https://github.com/ashleve/lightning-hydra-template>`_.
 This enables a flexible configuration of the model, data and training process.
-To fully take advantage of these features, it might be helpful for have a look at the Hydra and PyTorch Lightning docs.
+To fully take advantage of these features, it might be helpful to have a look at the Hydra and PyTorch Lightning docs.

 Example 1: QM9